SUNY Morrisville Institutional Learning Outcomes

 Phone: 315-684-6082, Fax: 315-684-6609, https://etc.morrisville.edu/

-Courses that utilize online instructional technology at SUNY Morrisville can be divided into two basic categories: fully online and hybrid.
-Below is a description of each as well the Instructional Method.
+Courses that utilize online instructional technology at SUNY Morrisville can be divided into three categories: fully online, hybrid and hyflex.
+A description of each instructional method can be found on SUNY Morrisville's Distance Education webpage.
 Please note, that fully face-to-face courses may contain required online components.

 Online Course Access

-Students access and learn all their online courses through the Blackboard, the SUNY Morrisville learning management system.
-Students log into Blackboard with their Morrisville email account and password.
+Students access all of their online courses through Brightspace, the SUNY Morrisville learning management system.
+Students log into Brightspace with their Morrisville campus login credentials.

 Get Course Materials